 HMRC aren’t renowned for having the most intuitive, easy to use systems.
 We typically do the actual VAT registration process for clients, but we then need them to enrol for online VAT services.
-The fact this blog post has 10 screen prints to show you the steps to take demonstrates this isn’t overly easy.
-Hopefully the below will be valid for at least a while before HMRC inevitably change things again!
+The fact this blog post has almost a dozen screen prints to show you the steps to take demonstrates this isn’t overly easy.
+HMRC do regularly change the portal, so the below may not exactly match what you see, but hopefully where they’re not an exact match it will still help you choose the appropriate options.

 One thing to stress – if you/your accountant has literally just had the message confirming successful VAT registration, be aware it’ll likely be at least a couple of working days before the details will be accepted in the final step.
 For whatever reason HMRC are able to give you VAT details a couple of days before they’ve fully filtered through their own systems.
 If you try too early, the details will be rejected even if perfectly accurate.
 Try again a few days later.